topollonaketsana/Exoplanet---Classification/docs/README.md

 ## Dataset Overview

-The dataset is available in a CSV file named `cumulative.csv` on `..data` path.
+The dataset is available in a CSV file named `exoplanets.csv` on `..data` path.
 Each row in the dataset represents a particula exoplanet, with various attributes describing its characteristics and the observations made by the Kepler Space Telescope.

 ### Key Terms and Columns